tonib/kaichronicles/doc/README-mechanics.md

 * **noMindblast="true"**: The enemy is immune to Mindblast
 * **noPsiSurge="true"**: The enemy is immune to Psi-Surge
 * **mindblastBonus="number"**: Special CS bonus to apply for Mindblast discipline on this combat
-* **mindblastMultiplier="number"**: CS multiplier to apply to Mindblast/Psi-Surge/Kai-Surge attacks this combat
+* **mindblastMultiplier="float"**: CS multiplier to apply to Mindblast/Psi-Surge/Kai-Surge attacks this combat
 * **psiSurgeBonus="number"**: Special CS bonus to apply for Psi-Surge discipline on this combat
 * **kaiSurgeBonus="number"**: Special CS bonus to apply for Kai-Surge discipline on this combat
 * **noWeapon="boolean|number"**: If true, Lone Wolf cannot use any weapon on this combat.
 If a number, LW cannot use any weapon for